jacobgwd11/rav4/README.md

 ## Build/Install

-TODO: create Makefile target to install on-device
+Connect the Arduino via USB.
+Run `make install` to install the project to the connected Arduino.

 ## References